Qihoo360/ngx_http_subrange_module/README.md

 Introduction:
 -------------
-When nginx is used as a reverse proxy for file downloading service, it will always run out the bandwidth between nginx and upstream when the user requests a very large file.
+When nginx is used as a reverse proxy for file downloading service, it will always run out of the bandwidth between nginx and upstream when the user requests a very large file.
 This is because nginx fetch a whole file at a time and buffer the left data that the client can not read in time.
 The bandwidth would be used up and the disk iowait would be high.